devopstoday11/site/_includes/overview.md

 Convox is an open-source tool for deploying, managing, and monitoring applications on cloud infrastructure.

-To get started, <a href="https://convox.com/signup">sign up for an account</a> and follow the interactive setup to configure AWS and your computer to deploy your first app.
+To get started, <a href="https://{{ site.console_host }}/grid/signup">sign up for an account</a> and follow the interactive setup to configure AWS and your computer to deploy your first app.

 ### The Convox Philosophy